ecamp/ecamp-site/src/content/posts/2024-08-release.en.md

 <div>

 You can now customize the color and initials of the people who collaborate in the camp.
-Two letters or one emoji are possible. [#5281](https://github.com/ecamp/ecamp3/pull/5281){.issuelink}
+Two letters or one emoji are possible.
+This customizations can be done on a per-camp basis. [#5281](https://github.com/ecamp/ecamp3/pull/5281){.issuelink}

 </div>